I Was Arrested For Hiring a Prostitute in Arizona – Will I Go To Jail?

 Depending on where in Arizona you’ve been arrested for soliciting a prostitute, you may very well be facing some mandatory jail time.
 But always remember: you are innocent until proven guilty.
 The Constitution guarantees you the right to defend yourself against any charges against you, and you’ll need the best defense you can get.

-Our firm has helped many clients out of similar difficult circumstances all across the State of Arizona, and our attorneys are well-versed in the variations in local laws that might make all the difference in your case.
+Our criminal defense firm has helped many clients out of similar difficult circumstances all across the State of Arizona, and our attorneys are well-versed in the variations in local laws that might make all the difference in your case.
 We offer free case consultations, so call us today to schedule your free legal consultation!

 Posted in: Sex Crime